 Dogs are social animals and when you’re gone, they miss you badly.
 It’s not uncommon for a dog to experience social anxiety and seek some sort of comfort when left alone.
 Your socks, as said, can serve as a security blanket.
 Because they smell like you, they can make your dog feel less anxious during your absence.
 This does not mean a sock could ever replace the love you can give your dog so… forget doing your laundry and take your dog for a walk instead!

-Why Do Dogs Steal Socks?
+5 Reasons Why Dogs Steal Socks

 Are you a dog parent?
 Then you know what we're talking about.
 Finally discover why dogs love socks and how to save your laundry!